alercah/quick-item-scroll/README.md

 train vehicles, railway and rail signals, inserters, pipes, and modules.

 Item cycling can set your cursor to a ghost of items you don't currently have on you or, in cheat mode, to create items out of thin air as you scroll.
 This behaviour is toggleable.
-You can also whitelist or blacklist individual items from your rotation, on a per-player basis.
+You can also, on a per-player basis, set individual items to always be included or skipped in your scroll.

 Quick Item Scroll is a fork and replacement for [Quick Item Swap](https://mods.factorio.com/mod/QuickItemSwap), which has not been updated to the latest version of Factorio.